|Tour start → end dates||Enquire|

 Some nationalities will need to get a visa before arrival at the nearest Malawi Diplomatic Mission.
 If you’re unable to get a visa before you arrive in Malawi, you can obtain one when you enter into the country if you have received prior authorisation in the form of a visa letter from the Malawi Immigration Department.
 Please contact firstname.lastname@example.org to apply for visa letters.

-You can obtain a single entry tourist visa for US$50 in cash at these below main entry points in Tanzania if you fulfil all of the country’s immigration and health requirements:
+You can obtain a single entry tourist visa for US$50 in cash at these below main entry points in Tanzania if you fulfil all of the country’s immigration and health requirements.
+Due to new regulations, obtaining a visa on arrival is a lengthy process which requires you stand in 3 queues which may take up to 2 hours:

 - Julius Nyerere International Airport in Dar es Salaam